Car Insurance After a DUI: Costs, SR-22 Requirements & Best Companies

 Understanding SR-22 Insurance Requirements

-An SR-22 is not actually insurance—it's a certificate of financial responsibility that proves you maintain minimum required liability coverage.
+An SR-22 is not actually insurance—it's a certificate of financial responsibility that proves you maintain the minimum required liability coverage.
 Most states mandate SR-22 filings after a DUI conviction.
+Learn more in our complete guide to SR-22 insurance requirements.

 What Is an SR-22?

-Your insurance company files the SR-22 form directly with your state's DMV, certifying that you carry at least the minimum liability insurance required by law.
-This requirement typically lasts 2-5 years depending on your state and the severity of your offense.
+Your insurance company files the SR-22 form directly with your state's DMV, certifying that you carry at least minimum required liability insurance.
+This requirement typically lasts 2–5 years depending on your state and offense severity.

-The SR-22 itself costs $15-50 to file, but this small fee doesn't include the substantial increase in your underlying insurance premiums.
-If your coverage lapses for any reason, your insurer immediately notifies the DMV, potentially resulting in license suspension.
-Learn more about SR-22 insurance requirements and the filing process.
+The SR-22 filing fee itself is just $15–$35, but this small charge doesn't include the substantial increase in your underlying insurance premiums—which can rise 50–300% for high-risk drivers.
+If your coverage lapses for any reason, your insurer must immediately notify the DMV, which can result in license suspension.

-Not all insurance companies offer SR-22 filing services, which limits your options when searching for coverage.
-This is why many drivers turn to non-standard or high-risk insurance specialists after a DUI.
+Not all insurance companies offer SR-22 filing services, which limits your options significantly.
+This is why many drivers turn to high-risk driver insurance specialists after a conviction.

 How to Obtain SR-22 Insurance